 Right Reverend Samuel Mutendi

 The late Reverend Samuel Mutendi (born 1880) is baptised by the Holy Spirit at Chegutu/Hartley whilst serving as a policeman.
 In the same year is dismissed for his numerous Pentecostal seizures where he would speak in tongues.
-Goes back to his home area Bikita where he stays at Mubveve Mission Station.
+Goes back to his home area of Bikita where he stays at Mubveve Mission Station.

 Under the guidance of the Holy Spirit Samuel Mutendi journeys to South Africa and receives water baptism from the Zion Apostolic Faith Mission (ZAFM) in Pretoria led by Rev. Mahlangu in which members spoke in tongues.